-101 CALORIE Lightened Up Lemon Bars means indulging with less guilt!
-These lemon bars are the perfect dessert and taste so sinful, you won’t believe they’re only 101 calories each or 5 Weight Watchers Smart Points!
+Lemon bars are the perfect buttery, sweet and tart dessert!
+Taste so sinful, you won’t believe they’re only 101 calories each!

-Gooey, soft and custard-textured lemon curd bakes on top of a soft and buttery shortbread cookie crust, with HALF the amount of butter compared to most recipes, using a secret weapon I have on hand in my kitchen cupboard for these type of craving emergencies!
-The perfect ratio of lemon-custard and cookie.
+Gooey, soft and custard-textured lemon curd bakes on top of a soft and buttery shortbread cookie crust, with HALF the amount of butter compared to most Lemon Bars recipes!
+Using a secret weapon I have on hand in my kitchen cupboard for these type of craving emergencies, these lemon bars are incredible!

-One tip I do have: do not use a granulated sweetener in place of the caster sugar in the lemon filling.
-The sweetener just creates a ‘layer’ of granules in the middle somewhere, and tastes awful when biting into them.
-Powdered sweetener works a lot better to cut the calories down even more if you need too, but I have to say that caster sugar (or super fine sugar) works even better and melts right through the curd.
+With the trials and errors (flat-out failures) over the years of trying to get the calories down on desserts, the one main tip I have for this recipe is do not use a granulated sweetener in place of the caster sugar in the lemon filling.
+The sweetener just creates a ‘layer’ of bitter-tasting sweetener granules in the middle and tastes awful when biting into them.
+Powdered sweetener works a lot better to cut the calories down even more if you need too, but I have to say that caster sugar (or super fine sugar) works better and melts right through the curd.

 Then, bake your lemon bars until they are just set and perfectly golden!

-Waiting for these to cool down is absolute TORTURE, but so worth it!
-When cutting through them, the lemon sticks to your knife and you just know these are going to be so deliciously gooey and addictive.
+Waiting for these to cool down is absolute TORTURE but so worth it!
+When cutting through them, the lemon sticks to your knife and you just know these are going to be so deliciously gooey and extremely addictive.
 So, it’s REALLY convenient that they’re only 101 calories.
 Believe me.

 REMEMBER TO SUBSCRIBE TO CAFE DELITES NEWSLETTER FOR FREE AND RECEIVE FRESH RECIPE NOTIFICATIONS DELIVERED INTO YOUR INBOX!